Various mythological aspects of the anima

-The anima can take on different forms and also corresponds to the life phases of the hero and the aspects of the great mother-deity (for this see Female Wholeness - the Goddess, White / Red / Black):
+The anima can take on different forms.
+It corresponds to the various archetypes which in turn represent the diverse manifestations of the goddess and the feminine (see Feminine wholeness - the goddess, White / Red / Black):

 The anima as virgin, princess and her kingdom

-Thus she appears as a light or dark maiden (like Lilith).
-Teasing and playful, she touches the heart of the young man as a princess (as in Der Eisenhans or Aladdin and the magic lamp) or seduces him to forget all wisdom and caution.
-In the story, the maiden inspires the noble knight George to good deeds throughout his life and thus leads him to wholeness.
+She appears as a light or dark maiden, as the goddess of love or the queen of the night, like Lilith.
+Teasing and playful, she touches the young man's heart as a princess (as in Der Eisenhans or Aladdin and the Magic Lamp).
+Or she tempts us to forget all wisdom and caution.
+In the tale, the maiden inspires the noble knight George to a lifetime of good deeds and thus leads him to wholeness.

 Serpent tongue as the evil advisor of the king

-In negative form, however, the Anima appears, for example, as "Serpent's Tongue".
-As a scheming advisor he blocks and paralyzes "King Consciousness" by lies and puts him out of action by intrigues.
-(S. The Third Eye and the King's Treasure.)
+In a negative form, however, the anima appears as a "serpent's tongue", for example.
+The scheming advisor blocks and paralyzes "King Consciousness" through fear and lies and puts him out of action through intrigue.
+(See The Third Eye and the King's Treasure.)

 Angry femininity and the inner woman as dragon or raging bull

-If femininity is not integrated, it can take possession of people in power as a full-blown negativity in the form of a dragon snake or a raging bull, making them greedy for money and cruel.
-Thus, interestingly, the dragon was the symbol of the Emperor of China.
-Also the raging sky bull already plays a role in the Gilgamesh epic, further in myths (like the Greek Minotaur) or also in fairy tales and stories like "The last unicorn" (see The bull as a female symbol and the bull cult).
+If femininity is not integrated, it can rage as full-blown negativity in the form of a raging bull or a dragon or lead to greed and violence.
+The raging celestial bull also plays a role in the Gilgamesh epic, as well as in myths (such as the Greek Minotaur) or in fairy tales and stories such as "The Last Unicorn" (see The bull as a female symbol and the bull cult).

 Positive femininity and security in the womb of mother nature

 But strong, wise femininity also has its place in the lore, albeit often in a hidden form.
-On the one hand, it is always the old, wise woman who shows the hero or heroine the way (as in George the dragon slayer or in the Snow Queen).
-And as a fairy godmother (in Cinderella) or Frau Holle, they reward the heroine's devotion.
+Thus it is the old, wise woman who shows the hero or heroine the way (as in George, the dragon slayer or in the Snow Queen).
+She also appears as a fairy godmother (in Cinderella) or Mother Hulda, who rewards the faithful daughter.

-Against the latter the egoistic ruler fights in vain and fails.
-But the true hero as the searching wanderer finds not least in the grandiosity of nature a new security and living fullness, as it corresponds to the womb of the great mother-deity.
+The egotistical ruler fights against the latter in vain and fails.
+But the true hero as the searching wanderer finds a new sense of security and living abundance, not least in the grandiosity of nature, which corresponds to the womb of the great mother deity.